-However, depending on your circumstances, additional costs can arise due to factors such as bone regeneration, sinus elevation, bone grafting and more.
+However, depending on your circumstances, additional costs can arise due to factors such as bone regeneration, sinus elevation, bone grafting, and more.
 Placing implants can involve several surgeries, as well as laboratory services.
-The complete procedure, on both the upper and lower jaw, can equal the cost of a car for the whole mouth….
+The complete procedure, on both the upper and lower jaw, can equal the cost of a car for the whole month….
 Be sure to consult with Dr. Stevens – just like when purchasing a car, financing options are available.

 An implant isn’t something you can see.
 It is simply an artificial root.
-The artifical tooth or crown which is attached to the implant is what will be noticeable, and the naturalness of those depends largely upon the skill of the dentist and dental laboratory technician.
+The artificial tooth or crown which is attached to the implant is what will be noticeable, and the naturalness of those depends largely upon the skill of the dentist and dental laboratory technician.
 Your new teeth should blend in almost perfectly with your existing ones.